Remote Team Headshots for Distributed Teams | TeamShotsPro

 Quality That Passes Professional Scrutiny

-A Ringover study found that three-quarters of recruiters prefer AI-generated headshots for their consistent lighting and framing.
-A separate survey of 500 hiring professionals found 62% couldn't distinguish AI headshots from studio photography.
-At these detection rates, the quality debate is settled for practical purposes.
+A Ringover study reported that three-quarters of recruiters preferred AI-generated headshots for consistent lighting and framing.
+A separate survey of 500 hiring professionals reported that 62% could not distinguish AI headshots from studio photography.
+These vendor-published surveys are useful signals, but the practical test is whether the results fit your own team page and brand standard.

 For more on AI headshot quality, platform comparisons, and real before-and-after results, see our AI headshots for teams guide.